-- -- Municipal employment growth, 1972-82, as a percentage of commutershed employment growth in the same period; - -- Municipal current employment as a percentage of commutershed current employment (1982); - -- Municipal land in growth area as a percentage of growth area in commutershed. - -- Municipal median household income as a ratio to commutershed median household income.
+- -- Municipal employment growth, 1972-82, as a percentage of commutershed employment growth in the same period; - -- Municipal current employment as a percentage of commutershed current employment (1982); - -- Municipal land in growth area as a percentage of growth area in commutershed.

-These four factors were selected to reflect the directives in the Mt.
+These three factors were selected to reflect the directives in the Mt.
 Laurel II decision regarding where the